dqops/dqo/docs/categories-of-data-quality-checks/how-to-table-availability-issues-and-downtimes.md

 ---
-title: How to monitor table availability
+title: How to Monitor Table Availability?
+Examples and Best Practices
 ---
-# How to monitor table availability
+# How to Monitor Table Availability?
+Examples and Best Practices
 Read this guide to learn how to enable table availability monitoring.
-DQOps will detect when the table is not available for use.
+You can detect when the table is not available, or a table is physically corrupted.

 The table availability monitoring checks are configured in the `availability` category in DQOps.